Originally published: 25.SEP.2018

 You should not assume you have HIV just because you have any of these symptoms.
 Each of these symptoms can be caused by other illnesses.
 And some people who have HIV may be asymptomatic for years.

-Anyone who is sexually active should get checked regularly for HIV.
-If caught early, HIV positive people with the correct medication can live a relatively normal life with a normal life expectancy.
+Anyone sexually active should get checked regularly for HIV.
+If caught early, HIV-positive people with the correct medication can live a relatively everyday life with an average life expectancy.
+You can do this by visiting a healthcare provider you trust or from the comfort of home with LetsGetChecked’s HIV testing options.

 Latent HIV Symptoms